gbinal/dc-helicopters/TERMS.md

 the copyrights of the non-government authors and must be released according to the terms of the original open-source license.

-For further details, please see the CFPB [Source Code Policy][policy].

 ## CC0 1.0 Universal Summary